 You can power on again now, and apply the finger test to the regulators.

-Once you're happy, and everything is clean, solder on the rest of the through hole parts (pots and jacks mainly), you'll have needed to solder on the power connector already to have powered up the board.
+Once you're happy, and everything is clean, fit the rest of the through hole parts (pots, jacks and LED's mainly) to your PCB, mount and bolt them to your panel (faceplate), then solder on, you'll have needed to solder on the power connector already to have powered up the board.

 Deflux again (unless you've used solder with no-clean flux for the through hole stuff), then power on and test, all being well, you now have a working module!